 ❓ Still Unknown (Beta Watch)

-• Passive/background casting for non-Bard casters while meleeing — would significantly change melee/caster hybrid scoring
+• Passive casting for non-Bard casters while meleeing.

 ❌ Not Coming